GioF71/coding-standards/solid/2-open-closed/open-closed.md

 ## References

 The text of this page has been adapted from [this](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) article on  [Wikipedia](https://www.wikipedia.org/).
-The term "open-closed principle" has been introducted by [Bertrand Meyer](https://en.wikipedia.org/wiki/Bertrand_Meyer).
+The term "open-closed principle" has been introduced by [Bertrand Meyer](https://en.wikipedia.org/wiki/Bertrand_Meyer).